 The program helps ignite an interest in science in local students, but also gives volunteer mentors an opportunity to connect with students, to give back, and hopefully, to maybe one day bring some local talent into Genentech.
 “Our scientists talk about the molecular pipeline to articulate what medicines we'll be working on, but for us, we’re helping to create a pipeline of young people we hope will become scientists one day,” Ragnar says.
 Yet despite the widespread need for new scientists now and in the future, the National Science Board says that only six percent of 9th graders eventually choose a STEM degree in college.
 “Anything we can do to get more folks excited about science is super important for us,” says Ragnar.
 To that end, almost 1,000 students in South San Francisco high schools are taking some kind of biotech coursework right now.

-Each year three Futurelab scholarships are offered at Alma’s school—one for $5,000, one for $7,500, and one for $50,000.
+Each year three Futurelab scholarships are offered at Alma’s school—one for $5,000, one for $7,500, and one for up to $200,000 over four years.
 When she was offered an interview, she knew she was a finalist.

 “The interview with the Genentech Futurelab people happened on my birthday, but I didn’t tell them,” she says.
 Still, it felt like a special coincidence.
 That evening, she packed for a flight to Mexico, to do her community service at her uncle’s clinic.
 The next morning, on her way to the airport, her career counselor called and asked if she could come into school.
 Since she had to be at the airport two hours before the flight—and didn’t know what the issue was--she said she couldn’t make it.
 Instead, her counselor and a Genentech employee jumped in a car and dashed to the terminal at San Francisco International airport to catch her before she went through security to give her the news: She’d won the first-place scholarship.